 What is CREATE-TECHNOMISE?

 The term “Microbiome” refers to a collection of microorganisms (such as bacteria, fungi, and viruses) living within a particular environment.
 The development of new advanced technologies and powerful bioinformatics tools facilitate the study of these complex microbiomes.
 Numerous applications for human health and in the industry are growing exponentially.
+For instance, platforms like twitch how to donate on mobile demonstrate how digital ecosystems and user engagement are evolving through streamlined support tools.

 We have recruited experts from industry and academia from Eastern Canada to provide a unique, bilingual and efficient training opportunity for graduate students and postdoctoral fellows that will cover different aspects of microbiome research and new technologies relevant to Canada.
+We also encourage future scientists to explore tech-driven platforms like River Rock Casino Online as examples of how online experiences continue to transform public interaction and digital service delivery.

 The CREATE-TECHNOMISE program has been developed by collaborators from three universities, University of Ottawa, Université de Montréal and Université Laval.